CCRAN November 14

 photo

-Michelle Di Tomaso, Co-Founder, Dense Breasts Canada; Diagnosed in 2014 with Breast Cancer, Stage 2B, triple positive, HER2+
+Michelle Di Tomaso, Co-Founder, Dense Breasts Canada; Stage 2B Breast Cancer Patient, Triple Positive, HER2+

 Michelle’s personal journey with breast cancer led to significant changes in breast health awareness.
 Identifying a critical gap in breast cancer screening protocols related to breast density, her advocacy prompted significant changes with BC Cancer updating its website and implementing brochures to include breast density information.
 Michelle spearheaded the impactful ‘Tell Me My Breast Density’ campaign, resulting in 2018 BC becoming the first province to notify women of their breast density and pay for the supplemental screening through MSP.
 Michelle’s dedication and leadership transformed breast cancer screening not only in BC but also catalyzed significant change across Canada.
 Her involvement in the BC Cancer Breast Screening Working Group, participation in critical press conferences, and co-authored research in prestigious journals have revolutionized breast health practices, benefiting women nationwide.
 Michelle was the recent recipient of the 2024 YWCA Women of Distinction Award in the Community Champion Category for Metro Vancouver.
 She continues to empower women to know their breast density and the screening options available to them as mammogram is not enough to confidently rule out the presence of breast cancer in women who have Dense Breasts.